 1. Throw Everything in a Bucket Method

 Fill a five-gallon plastic bucket or other container two-thirds of the way full with water.
 Add enough manure to fill the bucket the rest of the way.
 Let this steep for a day or two, stirring once or twice a day.
-When you're done steeping it, leave it alone for an hour or so so the solids settle to the bottom, then simply pour the liquid into another container.
+When you're done steeping it, leave it alone for an hour so the solids settle to the bottom, then simply pour the liquid into another container.
 You could also just dip into the bucket to use what you need as you need it.

 2. Make a Manure Tea Bag Method